Skip to main content

 A liberal arts education is most commonly associated with liberal arts colleges (LACs)—small, residential institutions that commonly do not offer graduate or professional programs.
 However, liberal arts programs can also be found at large universities, such as Brown University and Northeastern’s College of Social Sciences and Humanities.

 A common misconception is that a liberal arts education focuses solely on the humanities, which is not true.
-Liberal arts refers to the core academic subjects (humanities, arts, mathematics, sciences) that are separate from professional, vocational, or technical studies.
+Liberal arts refers to the core academic subjects (humanities, arts, mathematics, sciences) which are separate from professional, vocational, or technical studies.
 A liberal arts education can be very robust in the sciences, and many LACs have strong STEM programs.

 To learn more about liberal arts colleges, check out our article What is a Liberal Arts College, and How Are They Different?